weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/network-monitoring-security-and-policy.md

 <a name="monitor-network-cortex"></a>
-## Monitor the network with Weave Cortex
+<h2 id="secure-container-firewalls-network-monitoring-monitor-the-network-with-weave-cortex">Monitor the network with Weave Cortex</h2>

 Cortex is a hosted, scalable Prometheus Monitoring system built-in to Weave Cloud.
 Weave Net supports Prometheus monitoring.